hmatyschok/ng_tap/README.md

   (e) NetXtreme and NetLink are trademarks of Broadcom Corp.

+  (f) AMD is a trademark of Advanced Micro Devices, Inc.

-  (f) Don't use this software on production systems!
+  (g) Don't use this software on production systems!

 Additional information about contacting
 ---------------------------------------